tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 * **Red-Black Tree**: Another kind of auto-balancing tree is red-black.
 According to the red-black tree’s properties, the red-black name is given because the Red-black tree has either red or Black painted on each node.
 It maintains the balance of the forest.
 Even though this tree is not fully balanced, the searching operation only takes O (log n) time.
 When the new nodes are added in Red-Black Tree, nodes will be rotated to maintain the Red-Black Tree’s properties.

-* N-ary Tree: The maximum number of children in this type of tree with a node is N. A binary tree is a two-year tree, as at most 2 children in every binary tree node.
+* N-ary Tree: The maximum number of children in this type of tree with a node is N. A binary tree is a two-ary tree, as at most 2 children in every binary tree node.
 A complete N-ary tree is a tree where kids of a node either are 0 or N.

 * Advantages of Tree